-The OPR Technical Advisory on Evaluating Transportation Impacts in CEQA provides recommended thresholds for determining the significance of VMT impacts associated with land usedevelopment projects.
+The OPR Technical Advisory on Evaluating Transportation Impacts in CEQA provides recommended thresholds for determining the significance of VMT impacts associated with land use development projects.
 Specific thresholds are provided for residential, office, and retail commercialtypes of development.
 For residential projects, the technical advisory generally recommends establishing a 15 percent reduction in VMT, compared to a baseline, as a significance threshold.
 That is, if a project would result in a reduction of at least 15 percent in VMT, compared to a baseline, the project can be considered to have a less than significant impact.
 The significance threshold may be thought of as 85 percent of baseline conditions (100 percent less 15 percent equals 85 percent).
-A project that would not result in a reduction of at least 15 percent is considered to have a significant impact.
+A project that would not result in a reduction of at least 15 percent impact.
 The technical advisory notes,